spine-examples/todo-list/GETTING-STARTED.md

 In most cases, this is it - nothing else is required from the developer.
 But in some cases, the repositories must perform some custom action.
 For example, if the message routing should be overridden.
-In this case, the repository may change the outing strategy on creation:
+In this case, the repository may change the routing strategy on creation:

 ```java
 public class MyListViewRepository